 Then the true magic happens.
 Our master roaster studies the unique qualities of the green coffee beans and assesses the best way to roast the coffee.
 This is arguably the most important step in the coffee supply-chain process, thousands of chemical reactions occur to achieve the desired taste.
 Different beans require varying roasting considerations such as airflow, heat and drum speed in the roaster to produce different coffee profile characteristics.

 Where most companies have one goal in this process (mass produced, average coffee), we see our biggest value to you:

 We promise that our coffee will be roasted to perfection because it’s what separates better coffee from the rest.

 Finally, we package the freshly roasted coffee and ship it straight to you where you can grind the coffee and brew.

 How Often Are We Roasting?

 We roast every Tuesday, holding zero roasted coffee inventory on hand.
 On Friday, after your beans have had time to cool off, we'll pack and ship your orders of freshly roasted coffee.

-The cutoff time for Tuesday roasts is Monday at 4:00 PM PST, so if you're not a member, remember to get those orders in before 4:00PM PST!
+The cutoff time for Tuesday roasts is Monday at 4:00 PM PST, so if you're not subscribed, remember to get those orders in before 4:00PM PST!